omnidan/node-emoji/README.md

 const emoji = require('node-emoji')

 console.log(emoji.emojify('The :unicorn: is a fictitious animal.'))
-// emoji.strip('The 🦄 is a fictitious animal.')
+// 'The 🦄 is a fictitious animal.'
 ```

 ### emoji.find(emoji)